geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

 This field is optional, cardinality 0+; multiple identifiers should be pipe-separated.

 #### Gene Product Properties
 The Properties column can be filled with a pipe separated list of values in the format "property_name = property_value".
 There is a fixed vocabulary for the property names and this list can be extended when necessary.
-Supported properties will include: 'GO annotation complete', "Phenotype annotation complete' (the value for these two properties would be a date), 'Target set' (e.g. Reference Genome, Kidney etc.), 'Database subset' (e.g. Swiss-Prot, TrEMBL).
+Supported properties will include: 'GO annotation complete', "Phenotype annotation complete' (the value for these two properties would be a date), 'Target set' (e.g. Reference Genome, kidney, etc.), 'Database subset' (e.g. Swiss-Prot, TrEMBL).

 This field is optional, cardinality 0+; multiple properties should be pipe-separated.